 Serve on top of pancakes with a sprinkle of chopped pecans or walnuts, if desired.

-- If you are having trouble blending the pancake mixture, add some almond milk (or regular milk) one tablespoon at a time until mixture is smooth.
+- If you are having trouble blending the mixture for these pumpkin oatmeal pancakes, add some almond milk (or regular milk) one tablespoon at a time until mixture is smooth.

 - You can use egg whites from a whole egg or purchase a carton of egg whites.
 We always like to have a carton of egg whites in the fridge to incorporate into things like omelettes or pancakes.